TreeMind: Automatically Reproducing Android Bug Reports via LLM-empowered Monte Carlo Tree Search: Methodology

 \subsubsection{Backpropagation}

-Both the heuristic scores generated by the simulation stage and the visit count are incrementally updated along the path from the expanded node to the root at this stage.
-Specifically, the visit count of each node along the path is incremented by one.
-However, when updating the former scores, directly averaging the scores of leaf nodes and backpropagating the result may lead to inaccurate selection probabilities in the subsequent search.
+\oursystem leverages the outcomes of the simulation stage to update the statistics of nodes along the current search path.
+Specifically, the visit count of each node is incremented by 1, and the average reward of each node is updated using the mean of the simulation scores of the \textit{k} newly-expanded nodes.
+These updates refine the UCB scores of the corresponding nodes, directly influencing action selection in the subsequent MCTS process.

-\Cref{fig:back}(a) illustrates the issue using a simplified search tree where each parent node (\ie, node A and node E) expands to three leaf nodes with individual heuristic scores (\eg, $e_1$).
-Meanwhile, node A and node E are sibling nodes with their own scores (\eg, $s_A$).
-In the backpropagation stage, each parent node receives a score calculated as the average of its children's scores.
-Although node B has a higher score than node F (\ie, $e_1 > e_4$), node A receives a lower average score compared to node E, due to the other children of node A having low scores.
-After the scores of the two parent nodes are updated, node A is less likely to be chosen than node E in the next selection stage (\ie, $P(A) < P(E)$).
-Consequently, node B is less likely to be chosen than node F in that stage, even though node B is more promising for bug reproduction.

-To prevent high-scoring nodes from being overshadowed by lower-scoring peer nodes during the selection process, we empirically partition the original score range [0,10] of leaf nodes into three representative levels: $high$, $mid$, and $low$, each mapped to a fixed score value.
-Assuming that each parent node expands to \textit{k} child nodes, we impose the following constraint:

-This constraint ensures that a high-scoring node cannot be suppressed by a group of lower-scoring nodes when averaged, thus preserving its influence in the following stage.
-As exemplified in \Cref{fig:back}(b), the scores of each leaf node are discretized into three fixed values, which are then backpropagated.
-Under this setting, node A receives a higher average score than node E (\ie, $P(A) > P(E)$).
-As the result, node B is more likely to be chosen than the other peer nodes.

-Each internal node accumulates the average of mapped scores by adding it to its existing total score, allowing the value to reflect aggregated feedback over multiple simulations.
-By backpropagating the score up the tree, \oursystem maintains balanced and stable value estimates across different paths, supporting robust exploration and evaluation.

-Ultimately, the state of the target app is restored to the root node of the search tree using the state recovery mechanism introduced in \Cref{sec:simulation}, preparing it for the next iteration of MCTS.
+After backpropagating the score up the tree, the UI state of the target app is restored to the root node of the search tree using the recovery mechanism introduced in \Cref{sec:simulation}, preparing it for the next iteration of MCTS.